ViliLipo/jaffa-frontend-swalab2020/report.md

 discussion forum application named Jaffa, which stands for just a fun forum application.

-I also was curious to see how using machine queues could work in the inter-service communications in my application, so I decided to use RabbitMQ to deliver the messages in my Saga.
-Using machine queues in event transmission has certain benefits, like decoupling the micro-services from exact addresses as they can just send their messages to the right queue and let the message broker to do the rest.
+I also was curious to see how using message queues could work in the inter-service communications in my application, so I decided to use RabbitMQ to deliver the messages in my Saga.
+Using message queues in event transmission has certain benefits, like decoupling the micro-services from exact addresses as they can just send their messages to the right queue and let the message broker to do the rest.